 Short-term Care: Rehospitalizations

-This metric is a measure of the number of rehospitalizations per thousand days of short-term care.
-Avoiding rehospitalizations during rehabilitation is key to restoring the health of residents.
+This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Avoiding the hospital during rehabilitation is critical to restoring the physical abilities of residents.

 Short-term Care: ER Visits

 In California Post Acute, 9.83 Percentage of Patients

 This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.
 There is usually a correlation between fewer emergency room visits and the overall quality of nursing home care.

 In California Post Acute, 79.79% Percentage of Resident

 This metric is a measure of the percent of short-term patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
 Some argue that this is a measure of a facility's rehabilitation services.

 - Overall Rating has a grade of C